 Our walkthrough team confirmed through time travel that thought bubbles will appear again after two weeks.
 The explanation is listed below.

 |Time Travel Method|

-1. Change the date 2 weeks forward, look for a thinking villager.|
+|1||Change the date 2 weeks forward, and look for a thinking villager.|

 |3||Talk to the villager and say goodbye.|

-It's possible to keep changing the dates to make a different villager have the condition instead, so you can keep changing the dates until the villager you want to move out has it.
+It's possible to keep changing the dates to give a different villager the condition instead, so you can keep changing the dates until the villager you want to move out gets it.

 The condition moves on randomly, however, so you might have to try several times before you get the villager you want.

-It seems that discussing a resident with Isabelle only resets the character, removing custom design clothes if they're wearing any, and removing user-inputted nicknames and catchphrases.
-This does not make them move out.
+It seems that discussing a resident with Isabelle only resets the character, removing custom design clothes, removing user-inputted nicknames, and catchphrases (greetings).

 |Tips and Tricks|

 |Island Designer Unlock Walkthrough||How to Raise Your Island's Star Rating|